Static rope

 A static rope is a low-elongation rope that is designed to stretch minimally when placed under load, typically less than 5%.
 In contrast, a dynamic rope is designed to stretch up to 40%.
 Static ropes have a wide variety of uses, for instance in fire rescue operations and caving.

 Static ropes have some applications in climbing, such as hauling gear, though lead climbing is always done with a dynamic rope, since a fall on a static rope is stopped too quickly and may lead to serious injury.
 Abseiling, however, is best done with a static rope or with a dynamic rope with low elasticity.

+Among other things, static ropes are often used for hauling up gear and other things. because of their low elongation and high weight limit, they excel at doing this job.